Editor’s note: This is a personal review from 2013. Your experience and current program offerings may be different.

 Sure, going downtown to scope out Sue is cool, and The Brookfield Zoo might have animatronic dinosaurs; but come on, sometimes you just don’t want to drive that far for your dinosaur fix.
 Luckily for Lake County residents, just a quick hop over the border to Kenosha, Wisconsin allows your dinosaur-obsessed child a chance to be a paleontologist.
 The best part?
 It’s FREE!

-“Dino Digs”are held every Saturday and Sunday from 1:00-4:00 p.m. this summer at The Dinosaur Discovery Museum in Kenosha.
+“Dino Digs” is held every Saturday and Sunday from 1:00-4:00 p.m. this summer at The Dinosaur Discovery Museum in Kenosha.
 This program is designed for children ages three and older.
-My three-year old and his friends loved it!
+My three-year-old and his friends loved it!

 Along with the dig, children can enjoy some dinosaur storytime and a little Q & A with museum volunteers.
 The program is held in the lower level of the museum, which also houses The Carthage Institute of Paleontology and Kids Discovery Lab.
-Afterwards, your children can make dinosaur rubbings or color pictures as well as read educational dinosaur books.
-As they peek through the window of the Paleontology Institute, they will see actual dinosaur fossil bones of Little Clint, a juvenile T-Rex.
-The whole experience lasts about 45 minutes with new groups rotated in and out during the 1:00-4:00 p.m. program period.
+Afterward, your children can make dinosaur rubbings or color pictures as well as read educational dinosaur books.
+As they peek through the Paleontology Institute window, they will see actual dinosaur fossil bones of Little Clint, a juvenile T-Rex.
+The whole experience lasts about 45 minutes, with new groups rotated in and out during the 1:00-4:00 p.m. program period.
 It may be longer or shorter based on how long your child takes advantage of the Kids Discovery Lab.

-The Dino Digs program is a perfect accompaniment to a visit to the main gallery, which houses the largest collection of meat-eating theropods in North America.
-For the uninitiated parent who hasn’t been paying attention to Dinosaur Train, it translates into lots of dinosaurs who stand on two feet and have really sharp teeth.
+The Dino Digs program is a perfect accompaniment to a visit to the main gallery, which houses the most extensive collection of meat-eating theropods in North America.
+The uninitiated parent who hasn’t been paying attention to Dinosaur Train translates into lots of dinosaurs who stand on two feet and have really sharp teeth.
 Although the exhibit boasts impressive specimens, the main gallery is literally one large room.
 Even those with a serious interest in dinosaurs will find it hard to spend more than 20 minutes examining the fossils.
-Perfect for those with short-attention spans, but not so for anyone with grand expectations.
-Still, for a short afternoon trip and FREE, it fit the bill for us.
+Perfect for those with short attention spans, but not so for anyone with grand expectations.
+Still, for a quick afternoon trip and FREE, it fit the bill for us.

-If you’re looking for an easy excursion and want to impress your own junior paleontologist, hit the road for Kenosha this summer!
+If you’re looking for a leisurely excursion and want to impress your own junior paleontologist, hit the road for Kenosha this summer!
 To make it a full day trip, check out some of these other family-friendly locations nearby:

 Admission is FREE but donations are accepted